shrsr/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

 * Go to **ansible-aci -> plugins -> modules** folder.
 The new module goes in this folder.

 The modules folder consists of modules that cover a specific functionality of the objects in ACI.
 The module_utils folder has the aci.py file which serves as a library for the modules.
-Most modules in the collection borrow functions from this libarary.
+Most modules in the collection borrow functions from this library.

 So let's look at how a typical ACI module is built.